 If you’re looking for something to do this week to connect you to the memory of Nelson Mandela, who had he been alive would have been celebrating his hundredth birthday today, then a trip to the KwaMuhle Museum might be in order.

 Mandela spent the majority of his life fighting for a democratic South Africa, where people of all races, gender and creeds would have equal rights.
-Practically speaking, one of the main pillars of apartheid that Mandela spent his time on was that of the dreaded pass laws.
+One of the main pillars of apartheid that Mandela spent his time combatting was the dreaded pass laws.
 Mandela and Tambo was established by Nelson Mandela and Oliver Tambo in Johannesburg in late 1952.
 It was the first law firm in the country to be run by black partners.
-Talking on the subject of apartheid in 1965, Tambo spoke about the numerous laws that non-whites were subject to in the course of their daily lives:
+On the subject of apartheid in 1965, Tambo spoke about the numerous laws that non-whites were subject to in the course of their daily lives:

 To be unemployed is a crime because no African can for long evade arrest if his passbook does not carry the stamp of authorised and approved employment…….To brew African beer, to drink it or to use the proceeds to supplement the meagre family income is a crime, and women who do so face heavy fines and jail terms.

 Our buff office files carried thousands of these stories and if, when we started our law partnership, we had not been rebels against South African apartheid, our experiences in our offices would have remedied the deficiency.

 So it was that, as attorneys, Mandela and Tambo spent many hours in court trying to defend men and women who were arrested for failure to carry a pass book, or dompas, as it was popularly known.